-- 1) The Computer Science and Engineering (Editor-in-Chief) By Allen B.Tucker, JR. CRC Press, A CRC Handbook Published in Co-operation with ACM, The Association for Computing. - 2) Research Methodology By Kothari C. R., Publisher: New Age International Pvt Ltd Publishers - 3) Other standard literatures available in the internet
+- The Computer Science and Engineering (Editor-in-Chief) By Allen B.Tucker, JR. CRC Press, A CRC Handbook Published in Co-operation with ACM, The Association for Computing. - 2) Research Methodology By Kothari C. R., Publisher: New Age International Pvt Ltd Publishers

-ITBMIN4014: INTRODUCTION TO DATA SCIENCE USING PYTHON
+CSCMIN4014: INTRODUCTION TO DATA SCIENCE USING PYTHON